 Not available for purchase at this time.

-The development of Structural Health Monitoring (SHM) technologies to achieve Structural Health Management (SHMang) objectives in aerospace applications is an activity that spans multiple engineering disciplines.
-It is also recognized that many stakeholders: Regulatory Agencies, Airlines, OEM’s, Academia and equipment suppliers are crucial to the process of certifying viable SHM solutions.
-Thus common language, framework and recommended practices are needed to promote fruitful and efficient technology development.
+The development of Structural Health Monitoring (SHM) technologies to achieve Vehicle Health Management objectives in aerospace applications is an activity that spans multiple engineering disciplines.
+It is also recognized that many stakeholders i.e. Regulatory Agencies, Airlines, Original Equipment Manufacturers (OEM), Academia and Equipment Suppliers are crucial to the process of certifying viable SHM solutions.
+Thus a common language (definitions), framework of SHM solution approaches, and recommended practices for reaching those solutions, are needed to promote fruitful and efficient technology development.